The Heiser Program for Research in Leprosy 2014

-Deadline for research grant applications: All types: March 20, 2013
+Deadline for research grant applications: March 20, 2014

-To provide support to basic scientists to allow them to contribute to the global goal of leprosy elimination, in particular, the application of new and available tools toward diagnosis, transmission, and the extent of drug resistance, but also to: (1) investigate mechanisms of nerve damage and reactions and the means to predict and to prevent leprosy; (2) develop more effective chemoprophylaxis, immunoprophylaxis, and rapid bactericidal drugs; and (3) understand the organism, its origins, its pathogenicity, and immunological spectrum.
-Other areas of importance are the use of the genome of M. leprae to develop new drug targets and identify immunologically important molecules.
+To provide support to basic scientists to allow them to contribute to the global goal of true leprosy elimination, in particular, the application of new and available tools toward diagnosis and blocking transmission, but also to: (1) investigate mechanisms of nerve damage and reactions; (2) develop more effective chemoprophylaxis, immunoprophylaxis, and rapid bactericidal drugs to treat active disease; and (3) understand the organism, its origins, its pathogenicity, and immunological spectrum the bacilli can induce.
+Other areas of importance are the use of the genome of M. leprae to identify new drug targets and immunologically important molecules.

 Applications for leprosy research grants should come from laboratories that have experience in leprosy research and have demonstrable ongoing, productive interactions with corresponding laboratories in endemic regions and/or leprosy field sites/workers.